 Alert Description Potential Causes Possible Remedies Percent RegionServers live This service-level alert is triggered if the configured percentage of Region Server processes cannot be determined to be up and listening on the network for the configured critical threshold.
 The default setting is 10% to produce a WARN alert and 30% to produce a CRITICAL alert.
 It aggregates the results of RegionServer process down checks.
 Misconfiguration or less-than-ideal configuration caused the RegionServers to crash.
 Cascading failures brought on by some workload caused the RegionServers to crash.
 The RegionServers shut themselves own because there were problems in the dependent services, ZooKeeper or HDFS.
 GC paused the RegionServer for too long and the RegionServers lost contact with Zookeeper.
-Check the dependent services to sure they are operating correctly.
-Look at the RegionServer log files (usually /var/log/hbase/.log) fo information.
+Check the dependent services to sure they are operating correctly Look at the RegionServer log file (usually /var/log/hbase/.log) fo information.
 If the failure was associated with particular workload, try to under the workload better.
 Restart the RegionServers.
 HBase Master process This alert is triggered if the HBase master processes cannot be confirmed to be up and listening on the network for the configured critical threshold, given in seconds.
 The HBase master process is down.
 The HBase master has shut itself down because there were problems in the dependent services, ZooKeeper or HDFS.
 Check the dependent services.
-Look at the master log files (usua log/hbase/.log) for further information files (/ehbase/conf).
+Look at the master log files (usua log/hbase/.log) for further info Look at the configuration files (/ hbase/conf).
 Restart the master.
 HBase Master Web UI This host-level alert is triggered if the HBase Master Web UI is unreachable.
 The HBase Master process is not running.
 Check if the Master process is rur HBase Master CPU utilization This host-level alert is triggered if CPU utilization of the HBase Master exceeds certain thresholds (200% warning, 250% Unusually high CPU utilization: Can be caused by a very unusual job/query Use the top command to determ which processes are consuming e CPU

 Alert Description Potential Causes Possible Remedies critical).
 It checks the HBase Master JMX Servlet for the SystemCPULoad property.
 This information is only available if you are running JDK 1.7. workload, but this is generally the sign of an issue in the daemon.
 Reset the offending process.
-RegionServer process This host-level alert is triggered if the RegionServer processes cannot be confirmed to be up and listening on the network for the configured critical threshold, given in seconds.
-The RegionServer process is down on the host.
-The RegionServer process is up and running but not listening on the correct network port (default 60030).
-Check for any errors in the logs (/log/hbase/) and restart the Region process using Ambari Web.
+RegionServer process This host-level alert is triggered if the RegionServer processes cannot be The RegionServer process is down on the host.
+Check for any errors in the logs (/ log/hbase/) and restart the Regio confirmed to be up and listening on the network for the configured critical threshold, given in seconds.
+The RegionServer process is up and running but not listening on the correct network port (default 60030). process using Ambari Web.
 Run the netstat-tuplpn command check if the RegionServer process bound to the correct network po